Illustration showing a CRM dashboard connected to an SMS message bubble, representing SMS CRM integration paths

 6. Test with a sample record, then enable the automation.

-iPaaS earns its place when your automation logic is simple, your volume is moderate, and your team prefers configuration over code.
+iPaaS earns its place when your automation logic is straightforward, your volume is moderate, and your team prefers configuration over code.
 It stops earning its place when per-task costs balloon, retry logic gets complex, or you need sub-second latency.
 At that point, graduate to Path 3.

 How to integrate via direct API: the webhook flow